-The French Broad, along with most other rivers in Western North Carolina, received record rainfall during Hurricane Helene, causing devastating flooding across the entire watershed.
-The condition of access points, campsites, signage, and the river itself is uncertain and possibly unsafe at this time.
-Paddle Trail partners will be assessing and cleaning up the river in the months to come and hope to revive opportunities for safe paddling before too long.
+CAUTION!
+The French Broad, along with many other rivers in Western North Carolina, received record rainfall during Hurricane Helene, causing devastating flooding across the entire watershed.
+The availability and condition of access points, campsites, signage, outfitters, and the river itself currently varies as recovery and rebuilding efforts are underway.
+French Broad Paddle Trail staff are currently partnering with federal, state, and local governments, along with other local non-profits and businesses, to clean up the river and reestablish access as efficiently as possible.
+See below for the status of each respective campsite and feel free to contact us with any questions.

 CAMPSITES